George Brown Papers, Drafts of the Quebec Resolutions, Notes on the Distribution of Powers with Revisions (12 October 1864)

 By: George Brown

-Citation: George Brown Papers, Drafts of the Quebec Resolutions, Notes on the Division of Powers, October 12th, 1864 (MG 24, B 40, Vol. 21, p.
+Citation: George Brown Papers, Drafts of the Quebec Resolutions, Notes on the Distribution of Powers with Revisions, October 12th, 1864 (MG 24, B 40, Vol. 21, p.
 3768-3769).

 Other formats: Click here to view the original document (PDF).